compose-generator/ccom/README.md

 In combination with the data input from above, this condition would be `false`, because the data collection does not fulfill any of the three sub-conditions.

 ## Grammar
+*Note a grammar is dependent from the comment char.
+In this particular case the comment char is `#`*
 ```
 SECTION    --> #! if STMT_LST {\nPAYLOAD\n#! }
 PAYLOAD    --> #!
 SOMETHING\nPAYLOAD | #!
 SOMETHING